cguardia/ZODB-Documentation/book/transactions.rst

     $ bin/python todo.py
     serving on 0.0.0.0:8080 view at http://127.0.0.1:8080

-You can add, remove and compelte tasks and if you restart the application you will find the task list is preserved.
+You can add, remove and complete tasks and if you restart the application you will find the task list is preserved.
 Try removing the wrapper and see what happens then.